agajan1197/agajan1197/README.md

 - 👀 I’m interested in Data Analyst5
 - 🌱 I’m currently learning SQL,Tablaeu,Excel,Python
 - 💞️ I’m looking to collaborate on Data Analysing Projects
-- 📫 How to reach me agajan1197@gmail.com
+- 📫 How to reach me: agajan1197@gmail.com

 <!---
 agajan1197/agajan1197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.